Deventer: Foundation and development in the Middle Ages

 The village of Deventer, already important because of a trading road crossing the river IJssel, was looted and burnt down by the Vikings in 882.
 It was immediately rebuilt and fortified with an earthen wall (in the street Stenen Wal remains of this wall have been excavated and restored).

 Deventer received city rights in 956, after which fortifications were built or replaced by stone walls around the city for defense.
 Between 1000 and 1500, Deventer grew to be a flourishing trade city because of its harbour on the river IJssel, which was capable of accommodating large ships.
 The city eventually joined the Hanseatic League.

-One of the commodities it traded in, dried haddock and cod from Norway, gave the citizens the nickname they carry to this day: "Deventer Stokvis" In the 15th century, Deventer had a common mint, where coins for the three IJssel cities Deventer, Zwolle, and Kampen were made.
+One of the commodities it traded in, dried haddock and cod from Norway, gave the citizens the nickname they carry to this day: "Deventer Stokvis".
+In the 15th century, Deventer had a common mint, where coins for the three IJssel cities Deventer, Zwolle, and Kampen were made.

 Deventer is the birthplace of Geert Groote and home to his Brethren of the Common Life, a school of religious thought that influenced Thomas a Kempis and Erasmus in later times.
 Together with Haarlem it was among the first cities to have printing presses, dating back to as early as 1477.
 From around 1300, it also housed a Latin School, which became internationally renowned, and remained in service in changing forms until 1971.
 Its most well-known student was the scholar Desiderius Erasmus, who was born in 1466 and attended the school from 1475 to 1484.

 16th–18th centuries

 Between 1500 and 1800, the volume of water flowing through the IJssel decreased, decreasing the importance of Deventer's harbour.
 The competition with trade centres in Holland, as well as the religious war between 1568 and 1648, brought a decline in the city's economy.

 In the 18th century, the iron industry came to Deventer.
-East of the town, so-called "oer", riversand containing iron, was found as early as 900.
+East of the town, so-called "oer", river sand containing iron, was found as early as 900.
 From this material, ore was produced and brought to town.
 The main road of the villages Okkenbroek, Lettele and Schalkhaar is still named Oerdijk (Ore Dyke).